 Who Is Mila Kunis?

-Actress Mila Kunis was born in Chernivtsi, Ukraine, in 1983.
-At the age of seven, she immigrated with her family to Los Angeles, where she began taking acting lessons.
-After appearing in several television commercials, Kunis landed a co-starring role in the Fox sitcom That '70s Show in 1998, which led to voice work for the cartoon series Family Guy.
+When she was seven, Mila Kunis immigrated with her family from the Ukraine to Los Angeles, where she began taking acting lessons.
+After appearing in several television commercials, Kunis landed a co-starring role in the sitcom That '70s Show in 1998, which led to voice work for the cartoon series Family Guy.
 Kunis has since enjoyed a successful big screen career, earning notice for roles in Forgetting Sarah Marshall (2008), Black Swan (2010), Friends with Benefits (2011), Ted (2012) and Bad Moms (2016), among other features.

 'That '70s Show' and 'Family Guy'